jaredcwhite/jaredwhite_website/src/_posts/videos/2022/2022-12-04-dad-interviews-kids-but-then-they-put-him-in-the-hot-seat.md

 tags: family comedy
 ---

-So the children thought it be fun to be interviewed about their YouTube & gaming aspirations…but then they turned the tables on ME!
+So the children thought it would be fun to be interviewed about their YouTube & gaming aspirations…but then they turned the tables on ME!
 Mayhem ensues, and then…well, I have no idea what THAT was at the end…

 [Check out Glorianna Gameing for fun kids game videos!](https://www.youtube.com/@gloriannagameing992)